sanderiana/wxPassword/README.md

 ```

 ## Install
-please put wxpass.* files to directory in the path.
+please put wxpasswd.* files to directory in the path.

 ## Credits
 <div>Icon: <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a>